 “[O]n average, nonresidential fathers see their children only 4 times per month following divorce.
 About 20% of children have no contact with their fathers 2-3 years after divorce.”In contrast, non-residential mothers visit their children more frequently and are less likely to cease contact.”

 “Researchers have statistically controlled for income differences between intact and divorced families and all of the differences between children in these two types of families do NOT disappear.
-In other words, there are still some other factors affecting children’s well-being above and beyond money.

-One of the ways that lower income may impact children is through disruptions that may result from less money.
+In other words, there are still some other factors affecting children’s well-being above and beyond money.“One of the ways that lower-income may impact children is through disruptions that may result from less money.

-Many divorced families change residence which may result in changes in schools, child care, friends, and other supportive relationships.
+Many divorced families change residence which may result in changes in schools, childcare, friends, and other supportive relationships.
 In short, less money often leads to more disruptions which may lead to more problems for children.”

 Age and Developmental Level of Children